 Accompanying this report as Appendix A is a copy of PG&E's Substation Inspection Program Summary, which complies with Section III of GO 174.
-This summary is effective as of June 26, 2019.
+This summary is effective as of June 30, 2020.
 There have not been any changes made to the Program since the prior version of the Program Summary.

 III.
-SUMMARY OF COMPLETED AND PAST DUE SUBSTATION INSPECTIONS reporting of inspections and, as of the date of submittal to the Commission, is the most accurate data available.
+SUMMARY OF COMPLETED AND PAST DUE SUBSTATION INSPECTIONS inspections for the 2019 calendar year.
+The data presented in Table 1 is a point-in-time reporting of inspections and, as of the date of submittal to the Commission, is the most accurate data available.
 As described in PG&E's GO 174 Substation Inspection Program Summary, infrequently there may be special circumstances out of PG&E's control that prevent performing of a substation inspection as planned (such as inclement weather, lack of access due to snow, fire, or other natural causes).
 For these circumstances, the substation inspection will be performed when conditions are safe and equipment is accessible.
-Any planned inspection that is missed will be reflected as Past Due in the GO 174 Annual Report, along with the reason(s) why the inspection was missed.
+Any planned inspection that is missed or performed late will be reflected as Past Due in the GO 174 Annual Report, along with the reason(s) why the inspection was missed or late.